Theses on censorship

 Censorship is universal, in the sense that all societies practice it, in one way or another.
 But its anthropological commonality should not conceal the fact that censorship always has a history.
 In British theatre, for example, one of the great sea-changes occurred in the 1960s, when a profession that was mainly conservative (socially as well as aesthetically; in its audiences as well as its key figures) became increasingly liberal.
 In 1968, when stage censorship was abolished in Britain, this looked like a triumph.
 But isn’t there something a bit too comforting, not to say complacent, in this narrative?

 So before we pat ourselves on the back for abolishing censorship 40 years ago, it’s worth pointing out that Britain was one of the last countries in what was then called the Free World to abolish such controls.
 Since most other countries managed to do it long before, it’s best to avoid crowing too loudly.
 Abolition is usually constructed as a narrative of cultural liberation.
 Before 1968, the story goes, an authoritarian model of censorship ruled British theatre.
 True, before they could be performed, all plays had to get a licence from the Lord Chamberlain’s office, but if in theory the censor was authoritarian, unaccountable and undemocratic, in practice the process was one of negotiation — his edicts were contested by liberal artists, and a compromise reached.
+Surely, a very British solution.
 One of the paradoxes is that while progressive opinion argued that censorship was a bad thing, the late 1950s and 1960s were a golden age for British dramatists.
 Was the conflict with the censor one element that contributed to creativity?
 Another problem with the narrative of cultural liberation is that it ignores the fact that the will to censor remains alive and well, reborn in every generation.

 Since 1968, the nation’s moral guardians are no longer concentrated in the centre, but are diffused throughout society.
 The authoritarian model has been replaced by the plaintiff model.
 Over the past 40 years, there has been a spawning of censorious activity by religious groups and reactionary newspapers, by pressure groups and moral vigilantes.
 Open censorship is replaced by invisible censorship, whose aim is mental closure.
 Sometimes these invisible forces become visible: a good example is the stopping of performances of Gurpreet Kaur Bhatti’s 2004 play Behzti (Dishonour) by Sikh protestors.
 Her response, writing a play — Behud (Beyond Belief) — about the case, is exemplary.